maggie-lee/Georgia-bill-scraper/README.md

 The diagram shows what happens to bills in the Legislature.

-The final product, after Photoshop annotation is at: http://greencracker.net/?p=2321
+The final product, after Photoshop annotation and with footnotes is at: http://greencracker.net/?p=2321